GEO4300 – Geophysical Data Science

 - 10 credits overlap with GEO9310.

 Lectures 2 x 2 hours per week.
-Computer lab 3 hours weekly providing data-processing and practical programming exercises.
+3 hours of computer lab weekly providing data-processing and practical programming exercises.
 Compulsory assignments are graded and must be approved before the final written exam.

 Attendance at the first lecture is compulsory.
 Students who fail to meet are considered to have withdrawn from the course unless they have previously given notice to the Student administration (email@example.com).

 We reserve the right to change the teaching form and examination of the course in semesters where 5 or fewer students have been admitted.

-- Exercises and assignments are examined and counts together for 50%.
+- Exercises and assignments are examined and counts for 50% together.